 If you think you have a problem

 The Australian guidelines recommend having no more than two standard drinks per day to reduce the risk of long-term alcohol-related problems.
 To avoid the risk of short-term injury, the guidelines recommend no more than four standard drinks at any one time.
+Drinking no more than 10 standard drinks per week is recommended to reduce the risk of harm from long-term alcohol-related disease.

 These amounts come as a shock to most Australians, especially when they learn the definition of a 'standard drink'.